Volition-Guarded Multiagent Atomic Transactions: Describing People and their Machines: Grassroots Protocols

 \section{Grassroots Protocols}

 Here we define what is a protocol; define when a protocol is grassroots, using the notion of interleaving of correct runs; show how to define a protocol via a set of transactions; prove that any transactions-based protocol is oblivious under a natural condition; and conclude that if it is also interactive, it is grassroots.
+For volitional transactions-based protocols, guarding every transaction of two or more participants guarantees this condition; and a stronger notion, volitionally grassroots, requires the first interaction between any two groups to be willed by a member of each.